subashc2023/Assistant/README.md

 Usage
 -----
 Type a prompt at `[You]`.
 The assistant will stream output.
-If the model decides to call tools, the text is suppressed until tools complete; then the conversation continues.
+Note : LiteLLM Does not stream tool calls, as some of its constituent providers do not support this feature. :(

 Commands
 - `/new` reset the conversation